-Buttershaw Lane Building works 27/05 2019
+Buttershaw Lane building works 27/05/2019

 Due to the ongoing development work, please be aware that from 28th May access to Buttershaw Lane will only be possible using a short run of temporary stairs with a handrail.
-If you are unable to manage steps the best option is that you use Park Road Surgery until these works are completed which we hope will be mid July.
+If you are unable to manage steps the best option is that you use Park Road Surgery until these works are completed which we hope will be September.
 We understand this might not be always easy for everyone so if there are any specific issues please do let the reception team know and we will do what we can to resolve them.
-We hope the work will be completed by the end of July but in the meantime we thank you for your patience and apologise for any inconvenience.
+We hope the work will be completed by the end of September but in the meantime we thank you for your patience and apologise for any inconvenience.

 Fiona Purdie RJS Services (Yorkshire) Ltd

 You can download a handy booklet to help you know what to do and when to access health services when your child is feeling poorly.
 The booklet gives you advice about how to help treat your child at home when they have a common childhood illness like a cough, a cold or sickness and diarrhoea.
 Also included is some advice about asthma.

 When you ring to book a GP appointment, you might notice the reception team will ask you for a brief outline of how they can help you.

 This is because we have introduced something called Care Navigation.
 It means reception teams at GP practices across Bradford District and Craven have been trained to ensure they can help you to find the best service for your needs, so you can receive the right care more quickly.

 The service is only for adults over the age of 18 and anything you share will be kept confidential.

 Through this specialist training, reception teams will be able to direct you to the most appropriate clinician or service for your needs.